 As a young man, Hadrian was well educated in his hometown of Italica Hispania (modern day Seville, Spain) and left for Rome around the age of 14.
-His first military service was as Tribune under Emperor Nerva.
+His first military service was as Tribune under Emperor Nerva (r.
+96-98 CE).
 When Nerva died, Trajan ascended to the throne.
-Emperor Trajan was the first Roman ruler of provincial origin.
+Emperor Trajan (r.
+98-117 CE) was the first Roman ruler of provincial origin.
 Later biographers would attempt to place the birth of both Trajan and Hadrian in the city of Rome but both were of Hispanic ethnicity and this commonality has been assumed by some to be the reason for Trajan’s adoption of Hadrian as his successor (though most scholars dispute this).

-Hadrian As Emperor
+Hadrian as Emperor

 His popularity as emperor is attested to by the fact that Hadrian was absent from Rome for the better part of his reign.
 Earlier Roman rulers, such as Nero, were harshly criticized for spending less time away from the city.
 Professor D. Brendan Nagle writes:

 He dedicated a number of sites in Greece to his young lover Antinous, who drowned in the Nile River in 130 CE.
 Hadrian was deeply attached to Antinous and the young man’s death so greatly affected the emperor that he had him deified (from which the mystery cult in honor of Antinous grew).
-In Egypt he founded the city of Antinopolis in his memory.
-In Rome he rebuilt the Pantheon (which had been destroyed by fire) and Trajan’s Forum as well as funding construction of other buildings, baths, and villas.
+In Egypt, he founded the city of Antinopolis in his memory.
+In Rome, he rebuilt the Pantheon (which had been destroyed by fire) and Trajan’s Forum as well as funding construction of other buildings, baths, and villas.
 Many of these structures survived intact for centuries, some as late as the 19th century CE, and the Pantheon, still perfectly preserved, may be visited in the present day.
-Hadrian had a great interest in architecture and seems to have contributed ideas, or even plans, to the architects though scholars no longer believe that he was the lead architect on any single project.
+Hadrian had a great interest in architecture and seems to have contributed ideas or even plans to the architects, though scholars no longer believe that he was the lead architect on any single project.

-Of all his significant monuments and buildings, Hadrian’s Wall in north Britain is the most famous.
+Of all his significant monuments and buildings, Hadrian’s Wall in northern Britain is the most famous.
 Construction of the wall, known in antiquity as Vallum Hadriani, was begun around 122 CE and corresponded to Hadrian’s visit to the province.
-It marked the northern boundary of the Roman Empire in Britain but the length and breadth of the project (stretching, as it did, from coast to coast) suggests that the more important purpose of the wall was a show of Rome’s power.
-The wall was originally 9.7 feet wide (3 metres) and 16-20 feet high (six metres) east of the River Irthing, all built of stone, and 20 feet wide (6 metres) by 11.feet high (3.5 metres) west of the river, made up of stone and turf, stretching 73 miles (120 km) across uneven terrain.
+It marked the northern boundary of the Roman Empire in Britain, but the length and breadth of the project (stretching, as it did, from coast to coast) suggests that the more important purpose of the wall was a show of Rome’s power.
+The wall was originally 9.7 feet wide (3 m) and 16-20 feet high (c.
+6 m) east of the River Irthing, all built of stone, and 20 feet wide (6 m) by 11 feet high (3.5 m) west of the river, made up of stone and turf, stretching 73 miles (120 km) across uneven terrain.

 Death & Successor

 His health now failing, Hadrian returned to Rome and occupied himself by writing poetry and tending to administrative affairs.
-He named as his successor Antoninus Pius on the stipulation that Antoninus would adopt the young Marcus Aurelius to follow.
+He named as his successor Antoninus Pius (r.
+138-161 CE) on the stipulation that Antoninus would adopt the young Marcus Aurelius (r.
+161-180 CE) to follow.
 Hadrian died in 138 CE, presumably of a heart attack, at the age of 62.
-He was buried first at Puteoli, on the grounds of the former estate of the Rhetorician Cicero (as homage to Hadrian’s love of learning) but when Antoninus Pius completed the great Tomb of Hadrian in Rome the following year, his body was cremated and the ashes interred there with his wife and son.
+He was buried first at Puteoli, on the grounds of the former estate of the rhetorician Cicero (as homage to Hadrian’s love of learning), but when Antoninus Pius completed the great Tomb of Hadrian in Rome the following year, his body was cremated and the ashes interred there with his wife and son.
 Antoninus Pius had Hadrian deified and temples built in his honor.
 The historian Gibbon writes: